Norwegian School App exposes 63,000 school children’s data – fines of €200,000 expected

 The app did not undergo proper testing

-The reason why the Norwegian DPA entered the case with such force is that a great number of school children’s data had been exposed.
+The Norwegian DPA entered the case with such force because a great number of school children’s data had been exposed.
 The DPA further emphasizes that the responsible party (Municipality of Oslo) did not carry out a good enough testing before the app was launched.

 Therefore, the security breaches were not evident to the UDE.
-However, it was later made clear, that the breaches were very well-known breaches, says Bjørn Erik Thon.
+However, it was later made clear that the breaches were very well-known breaches, says Bjørn Erik Thon.

 Although the bugs were fixed the same day the UDE was notified, the actions taken were not acceptable to the DPA.
-The UDE is therefore warned of a fine up to €200,000.
+The UDE is, therefore, warned of a fine of up to €200,000.

 The Education Office now has to decide whether they will accept the fines or not.